Galaxy Quenching from Cosmic Web Detachment

-Figure \ref{fig:box_advection} highlights the interplay between haloes and their surrounding cosmic web as a function of time and halo mass (since the halo mass function is also a function of time).
+Figure \ref{fig:box_advection} highlights the interplay between halos and their surrounding cosmic web as a function of time and halo mass.
 At $z=5$ the non-linear mass $M_\ast$ is of the order of $10^7$\msun while at the present time it is close to $10^{13}$\msun (see Fig. \ref{fig:M_star}).
-The non-linear mass gives us a rough estimate of the mass-scale at which haloes become the dominant component of their surrounding cosmic web \citep{Dekel09}.
-Haloes with masses larger than $M_\ast$ are nodes of their local cosmic web} as seen in the coherent streams attached to halos at $z=5$ in Fig. \ref{fig:box_advection}.
-On the other hand, halos less massive than $M_\ast(z)$ are usually embedded inside larger cosmic web element such as the case of galaxies embedded in megaparsec-scale filaments.
+The non-linear mass value gives us a rough estimate of the mass-scale at which halos become the dominant component of their surrounding cosmic web \citep{Dekel09}.
+Halos with masses larger than $M_\ast(z)$ act as nodes of their \textit{local cosmic web} as seen in the coherent streams attached to halos at $z=5$ in Fig. \ref{fig:box_advection}.
+On the other hand, halos less massive than $M_\ast(z)$ are usually embedded inside larger cosmic web elements as in the case of galaxies embedded in megaparsec-scale filaments.
 Present-time galactic halos located inside large-scale filaments are part of complex large-scale motions that do not conserve the small-scale coherence seen at early times.

 The picture described above is complicated by the fact that the elements of the cosmic web represent different stages in the large-scale gravitational collapse.
 While present-time $M_\ast(z=0)$ halos are part of larger collapsed structures such as filaments and clusters, the same halos, when found inside voids, act as nodes of their local filamentary network \citep{Kreckel12,Beygu13,Alpaslan14}.